microsoft/OfflineCrashDumpUefi/README.md

 - Optional: Custom rules for locating the block device to which the dump should be written.
 - Optional: Other customizations, e.g. memory management tuning parameters.

-In the future, this functionality will be provided as a binary EFI application rather than as source code.
+In the future, this functionality may be distributed as a binary EFI application rather than as source code.
 The implementor will install an OfflineDumpConfiguration protocol and the application will use it to configure the resulting offline crash dump.